Hard Rock International

-Hard Rock International is an American conglomerate which owns restaurants, hotels, stadiums, and casinos.
-Formed in 2007 when the Seminole Tribe in Florida purchased Hard Rock Cafe assets from the Rank Group, Hard Rock International owns the Hard Rock Cafe restaurant franchise, as well as the Hard Rock Hotel and Casino company.
+Hard Rock International is an American conglomerate that owns restaurants, hotels, and casinos.
+Formed in 2007 when the Seminole Tribe of Florida purchased Hard Rock Cafe assets from the Rank Group, Hard Rock International owns the Hard Rock Cafe restaurant franchise, as well as the Hard Rock Hotel and Casino company.

-As of July 2018, Hard Rock International has venues in 74 countries, including 172 bar or cafe-restaurants, 37 hotels, and four casinos.
-Among other hotels, in 2021, Hard Rock International purchased The Mirage for $1.075 billion.
+As of April 2026, Hard Rock International has venues in over 80 countries, including over 300 bar or cafe-restaurants, 43 hotels, and over 40 casinos.
+Among other hotels, in 2021, Hard Rock International purchased The Mirage for $1.075 billion and is in the process of redeveloping it into Hard Rock Las Vegas.

 History

 Background

-The Hard Rock Cafe first became involved in hotel ownership in the 1990s.
-In 1995, Hard Rock Cafe co-founder Peter Morton spent $80 million to open the Hard Rock Hotel near the Las Vegas Strip in Las Vegas, Nevada In May 2006, Morton sold the Hard Rock Hotel & Casino, Las Vegas to Morgans Hotel Group for $770 million, including the rights to the Hard Rock Hotel brand west of the Mississippi, including Texas, California, Australia, and Vancouver, British Columbia.
+Hard Rock Cafe International was incorporated in 1977 by Peter Morton and Isaac Tigrett after the Hard Rock Cafe brand was rapidly expanding.
+They first became involved in hotel ownership in the 1990s.
+In 1995, Hard Rock Cafe co-founder Peter Morton spent $80 million to open the Hard Rock Hotel near the Las Vegas Strip in Las Vegas, Nevada In May 2006, Morton sold the Hard Rock Hotel & Casino Las Vegas to Morgans Hotel Group for $770 million, including the rights to the Hard Rock Hotel & Casino brand west of the Mississippi, including Texas, California, Australia, and Vancouver.

-Seminole Tribe acquisition of Hard Rock (2006-2007)
+2006–2007: Seminole Tribe of Florida

-On December 7, 2006, the Rank Group sold its Hard Rock business to the Seminole Tribe of Florida for $965 million.
-Included in the deal were 124 Hard Rock Cafes, four Hard Rock Hotels, two Hard Rock Hotel and Casino Hotels, two Hard Rock Live! concert venues, and stakes in three unbranded hotels.
+On December 7, 2006, The Rank Group announced that they would sell Hard Rock Cafe International to the Seminole Tribe of Florida for $965 million.
+Included in the deal were 124 Hard Rock Cafes, four Hard Rock Hotels, two Hard Rock Hotel and Casino Hotels, two Hard Rock Live concert venues, and stakes in three unbranded hotels.
 Rank retained the Hard Rock Casino in London, and rebranded it the G Casino Piccadilly.
-The Hard Rock Hotel and Casino in Las Vegas was also not part of the deal, as Peter Morton sold it to Morgans Hotel Group in May 2006.
+The Hard Rock Hotel & Casino in Las Vegas was also not part of the deal.

-The final takeover was mired in controversy, due to a payment clause in a contract with one casino developer, Power Plant Entertainment.
+The final takeover was mired in controversy, due to a payment clause in a contract with one casino developer, Power Plant Entertainment, an affiliate of Coastal Development and the Baltimore, Maryland-based Cordish Companies, which built the Hollywood and Tampa resorts.
 Power Plant and the Seminoles announced a settlement in April 2007 which both sides called equitable.
-On January 8, 2007, Rank shareholders approved the Seminoles' $965 million offer.
-The Tribe announced it had finalized the deal on March 11, 2007.
+On January 8, 2007, Rank shareholders approved the Seminoles' $965 million offer, and the deal was finalized on March 11, 2007.
+After the sale, Hard Rock Cafe International was renamed to simply Hard Rock International to reflect its expanded focus beyond cafes.